planetfederal/workshops/tutorials/osm-routing/src/index.rst

 The `OpenStreetMap <http://openstreetmap.org>`_ project is the natural place to turn when looking for free, high-quality spatial data; we’ll make use of it to build a mapping application for the city of Portland, Maine (but any other location should work equally well).

-There are some `programs <http://wiki.openstreetmap.org/wiki/Osm2pgsql>`_ that can be used to generate a routing network from OpenStreetMap data, but we’ll just stick to the tools that ship with OpenGeo Suite to do our data preparation.
+There are programs that can be used to generate a routing network from OpenStreetMap data, but we’ll just stick to the tools that ship with OpenGeo Suite to do our data preparation.

 Our first stop will be to download the city-specific OpenStreetMap data for our target location; MapZen provides `excerpts for many world cities <https://mapzen.com/metro-extracts/>`_ in ShapeFile format, but we could just have easily used `osm2pgsql <http://wiki.openstreetmap.org/wiki/Osm2pgsql>`_ to get data for anywhere else in the world.